CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 N. Robert Hammer - CommVault Systems, Inc.

 I'll let Brian answer the question on deferred.
 But on big deal wins, a press release went out this morning with a whole number of those big deal wins, Joel, so pick a copy of that.
 But they were across all theaters and across all industries, so extremely encouraging.
 As far as the Q1 big deal funnel, it is about as large as we've seen in Q1 in our history.
 So it's very encouraging.
-They enter (44:05) the quarter with that kind of funnel and we got off to quite a good start in the first month of the new fiscal year as well.
+To open (44:05) the quarter with that kind of funnel and we got off to quite a good start in the first month of the new fiscal year as well.

 Brian Carolan - CommVault Systems, Inc.